Commission Impossible: How and why the FCC created net neutrality

 In the interest of spurring innovation and promoting competition, the 1996 Telecommunications Act was passed, with the intention of letting pretty much any company get into any aspect of the communications business.

 As you can imagine, the story of the industry only gets more complicated from here.
-It also introduces some important terms that you’ve probably seen around: Title I, Title II, and common carrier.
-I’ve deliberately avoided using these, since they’re sort of redundant legalese for the things I’ve already been talking about.
+It also introduces some important terms that you’ve probably seen around: Title I, Title II and common carrier.
+I’ve deliberately avoided using these, because they’re sort of redundant legalese for the things I’ve already been talking about.
 For now, you can consider information services as falling under Title I, and telecommunications services as falling under Title II — as what are called common carriers.

 Don’t worry too much about that, though: Whatever we call it, the dichotomy between moving data and providing or modifying data is still the key difference.
 Once you get that nailed down, the correct agency just does its job and enforces the appropriate rules.